 Pick up some nails with a magnet, and that's an example of magnetism, then pick up some bits of paper with a fur-rubbed balloon, and that's an example of voltage.
 What are the three kinds of invisible field?
 Gravity, magnetism... and voltage!

 Electromagnetic DualityVoltage and magnetism form a pair of twins; they are two halves of a duality.
 Physicists and engineers even use the word "dual" to describe them: voltage is the "dual" of magnetism, and magnetism is the "dual" of voltage.
 This duality raises its head in many places in the physical sciences.
 One small analogy: A spinning flywheel can store energy.
-So can a compressed spring.
-In electrical physics, a superconductor ring can store energy in the form of magnetism, and a capacitor can store energy in the form of voltage.
-A coil of wire and a capacitor are the "duals" of each other, since one involves magnetism, and the other is based on voltage.
+So can a compressed spring; the two together form a duality.
+In electrical physics, a superconducting ring can store energy in the form of magnetism, and a capacitor can store energy in the form of voltage.
+A coil of wire is the "dual" of a capacitor and vice versa, since one involves magnetism, and the other is based on voltage.

 Voltage EnergyVoltage is intimately connected with electrical energy.
 So is magnetism.
 We can even say that electrical energy is the fundamental object of our study, while voltage and magnetism are the two faces it displays to the outside world.
-Another analogy: in mechanical physics, both the Kinetic energy (KE) and the Potential energy (PE) are part of matter: relative motion of an object has Kinetic Energy, and stretched or compressed objects (e.g. springs or rubber bands) have Potential Energy.
+Another analogy: in mechanical physics, both the Kinetic energy (KE) and the Potential energy (PE) are part of matter: relative motion of an object store Kinetic Energy, while Potential Energy is stored in stretched or compressed objects (e.g. springs or rubber bands.)
 In a similar way, electrical kinetic energy appears whenever positive charges flow through negative charges.
 We call this "electric current," and it causes magnetism.
 On the other hand, electrical potential energy appears whenever positive charges are yanked away to a distance from their corresponding negative charges.
 We call this "net electrostatic charge," and it causes voltage.
 Electrical KE is associated with current, and electrical PE is associated with voltage.
-If electrical energy is the same as Electromagnetism, then maybe we should be more sensible and name it "VoltageCurrent-ism."
+If electrical energy is the same as Electromagnetism, then maybe we should be more sensible and change the name of EM to instead be "VoltageCurrent-ism."

 Potential Energy vs. "Potential"Voltage is also called "electrical potential."

 So... is voltage a type of potential energy?
-Close, but not totally
+Nope.
+Close, but not

-accurate.
-Confusion between voltage and potential energy is a common
+totally accurate.
+Confusion between voltage and potential energy is a

 a hill, you have stored some potential energy.
 But after the boulder has

-rolled back down, THE HILL IS STILL THERE.
-The hill is like voltage: the
+rolled back down, the hill is still there The hill is like voltage:

 *made* of Potential Energy, since we need both the hill *and* the boulder